 This project will allow us to continue to meet the changing needs of the community for years to come.
 The new versatile lobby design will accommodate an express service experience, including four new self-checkout machines, and two new browsable collections.
 In addition, we'll replace our current large stationary Circulation desk with two modular desks, which can be reconfigured to support future needs.

 Another important element of the remodel is a new automated sorting machine that uses Radio Frequency Identification (RFID) to check in and sort multiple items at a time.
 The automation will help reduce the amount of time it takes to get returned items back on our shelves and into your hands.
 See how the automated sorting machine processes and organizes returned library materials.

 To prepare for this new technology, we added RFID tags to every item in the library.
 In combination with our new self-checkout machines, these tags will make it possible for you to check out multiple items at once, rather than having to scan each item individually.
 The tags will also help us to reduce check-in errors and more easily track missing items.

 Here's what you can look forward to when the remodel is completed:

 - New welcome area with a staff member to greet and assist patrons

 - Popular collections in the lobby for you to browse and check out

 - Ability to return multiple items at once and watch as they are checked in by the automated sorting machine

-The project will begin in February and is expected to wrap up by early May.
+The project will begin in February and is expected to wrap up by early May, with the lobby reopening to the public in early June.
 The work will not impact the use of the library, although the Circulation department will be temporarily shifted to the 2nd floor during the remodel while check-out stations will remain in the Lobby for your convenience.